 Unlike undergraduates in teacher education programs, you are not required to have a specific academic major or teaching content major.
 However, some districts require you to have academic or content majors related to one or more of the subjects that you will teach.

 These are two standardized tests required for teacher certification in the State of Rhode Island.
-The PRAXIS II Content Knowledge Test is a multiple-choice test with 120 questions related to four content areas: mathematics, science, language arts, and social studies.
-A score of 145 on the PRAXIS II Content Knowledge Test is required prior to admission.
-The PRAXIS II (0022) Principles of Learning K-6 (PLT) with a score 160 is required prior to student teaching.
+The Praxis II Multiple Subjects (5001)exam is a 4.25 hour multiple choice test with 4 subparts (235 questions).
+Each subpart has a required passing score.
+It may be taken as separate subtests in any combination, but it is more expensive.
+The PRAXIS II Principles of Learning and Teaching: Grades K-6 (PLT) is a test where you apply your knowledge of teaching learned in the program and content knowledge by answering 70 multiple choice questions and 4 constructed-response questions.
+A score of 160 on the PRAXIS II Principles of Learning and Teaching: Grades K-6 (PLT) is required prior to student teaching.
 See http://www.ets.org/ for more information about the nature of the test, topics covered, cost, registering, and schedule for testing.

 During the personal interview and plan of study meeting with the program advisor, the MAT applicant will understand what non-program courses are required prior to specific courses and student teaching.
 Prior to student teaching, MAT students will show evidence of:

 - Two college-level math courses.
 Minimally, college level algebra, pre-calculus, or statistics.
 Grade C or better.
 If lacking, the MAT Admission Committee recommends MATH 143 and MATH 144.
 Complete prior to enrolling in math methods.